 - Step forward with your left foot, placing it in front of your right foot (your first position).

 - Continue to step forward using the opposite foot each time for 20 steps.

-- Turn around and repeat the exercise until you are back in your starting position.
+- Turn around and repeat the exercise five times.

-Introducing the ‘heel raise’, a fall-prevention exercise that helps strengthen your calf and thigh muscles to improve overall balance, flexibility, and functionality.
+Introducing the ‘heel raise’.
+This movement helps strengthen your calf and thigh muscles to improve overall balance, flexibility, and to prevent falls.
 If you need extra help with this move, look no further than your kitchen.
-Using the back of a chair will give you additional balance.
+Using the back of a sturdy chair will give you additional balance.

 - With a slight bend in your knees, lift your heels off the floor using the balls of your feet.

 - Drop your heels back on the floor so you’re in the starting position.